Sea Pig Facts

 However, this incredible animal inhabits an extremely inhospitable region of the oceans.
 That’s because this marvel of Nature resides solely on the ocean floor.
 Furthermore, it typically appears at extreme depths exceeding 3,280 ft (1,000 m).
 It also most commonly appears on the abyssal plain

-The Sea Pig is a deposit feeder and feeds by using olfaction to locate their food sources and then extracting particles of detritus from the ocean bottom.
-They will often gather in great numbers, especially around larger corpses.
+In addition, the animal evolved as a what experts know as a deposit feeder.
+The species all feed by using olfaction to locate their food sources and then extracting particles of detritus from the ocean bottom.
+Also, individuals often gather in great numbers, especially around larger corpses.

-The animal is a principal food source for many deep-sea predators.
-Thus, these losses pose a significant threat to their survival as well.
+Quite unfortunately, this habit makes them highly vulnerable to such dangers as commercial trawling.
+The slow-moving animal also constitutes a principal food source for many deep-sea predators.
+Thus, these losses pose a significant threat to the survival of the three species as well.